diofant/diofant/docs/modules/polys/wester.rst

 Factoring in terms of cyclotomic polynomials
 --------------------------------------------

-SymPy can very efficiently decompose polynomials of the form `x^n \pm 1` in terms of cyclotomic polynomials::
+Diofant can very efficiently decompose polynomials of the form `x^n \pm 1` in terms of cyclotomic polynomials::

     >>> factor(x**15 - 1)